GAL Collateral Interviews

 Guardian ad litem's conduct an investigation into the best interest of the children and will interview the parents, the child/ren, and third parties with relevant information to the best interest of the child/ren.
 These third parties are called collaterals.

-While parents still are able to make significant decisions for their children while in family law court, subject to any court orders otherwise, parents and attorneys should consult with the Guardian ad litem, also known as the GAL, prior having the child/ren evaluated or assessed for treatment with a mental health professional.
+While parents still are able to make significant decisions for their children while in family law court, subject to any court orders otherwise, parents, attorneys, and providers should consult with and/or inform the Guardian ad litem, also known as the GAL, prior having the child/ren evaluated or assessed for treatment with a mental health professional.